7 Costly Insulation Mistakes to Avoid

 Even if it took 10 years to pay for itself (and it often takes less), investing in the right insulation outperforms most other investments out there.

-There's another thing to think about here.
-It's important to say the right insulation.
-Most people add insulation based on R-value and never get any savings.
+There’s another thing to think about here.
+It’s important to say the right insulation.
+Most people add insulation based on R-value and never get the savings they think they should.
 Why?

-Air and moisture lower the cheaper insulation's ability to control Conduction.
-And we know that the cheaper insulation options can't stop the convection that is already undercutting their performance.
+Air and moisture lower the cheaper insulation’s ability to control Conduction.
+Cheaper insulation options can’t stop the convection that already undercuts their performance.